ezEngine/docs-src/pages/docs/terrain/procedural/procgen-volume-box-component.md

 * `SortOrder`: If multiple modifier volumes overlap, the `SortOrder` can be used to control in which order the volumes are evaluated.
 * `BlendMode`: How to combine `Value` with the *InputValue* from the [modifier node](procgen-graph-modifiers.md) in the graph.
 The *Set* mode just sets the result to `Value` and ignores the other operand.
 * `Extents`: The size of the box volume in which the modifier is active.
-* `FadeOutStart`: The influence of the volume can fade out towards its edges, for smooth transitions.
-This value controls for every axis, at what distance from the center point the fade out starts.
-So if this is set to zero, the fade out starts immediately at the middle (towards the closest edge), whereas if it is set to one, there will be no fade out, at all, and rather the influence of the volume stops abruptly at its border.
+* `PositiveFalloff`: The falloff values for the positive direction of each axis (X, Y, Z).
+Controls how the influence fades out toward the positive edge of the box on each axis.
+A value of zero means fade out starts immediately at the center, while one means no fade out (abrupt edge).
+* `NegativeFalloff`: The falloff values for the negative direction of each axis (X, Y, Z).
+Controls how the influence fades out toward the negative edge of the box on each axis.
+This allows asymmetric falloff, for example a volume that fades out slowly on one side but sharply on the other.

 ## See Also